Swirrl/grafter-docs/_about/001_grafter_dsl.md

 ## Composition

-Those two parts of the core DSL can then be composed easily:
+Those two parts of the core DSL can then be composed easily and the whole process of RDFization will look like this:

 {% highlight clojure %}

-(-> (open-all-datasets "path/glasgow-life-facilities.csv")
+(-> (open-all-datasets path)
     first
     pipeline
-    template)
+    glasgow-life-facilities-template
+    (import-life-facilities output))

 {% endhighlight %}